kmendoza197/kmendoza197.github.io/PharmaCare-Insight-schema.md

 # PharmaCare Insight Database Schema

-* This is the code used to build the database `PharmaCare Insight` using SQLite.
+This contains the code used to build the database schema for PharmaCare Insight using SQLite.

 ``` sql
 -- Represents the patients that have consumed a Phase IV drug developed by the pharmaceutical company